dnhn/git-audio/readme.md

   - macOS (`afplay`)
   - Linux (`aplay` or `paplay`)
 - Quick setup with a single script
-- Easily customisable sound (use your own audio)
+- Easily customisable audio (use your own audio)

 | File | Description |
 | - | - |